Free Confidential Consultation

 Maritime Shoulder Injury Attorney

-If you work on a cruise ship and suffered a shoulder injury, it’s vital that you seek legal assistance from a knowledgeable maritime injury attorney.
+If you work on a cruise ship and suffer a shoulder injury, it’s important that you seek legal assistance from a knowledgeable maritime injury attorney.
 Louis A. Vucci P.A. has extensive experience handling cases for injured cruise ship workers and can provide the legal support you need to seek compensation for your injuries.

 Contact us online or call our law office at (786) 375-0344 to speak with one of our lawyers about your case and what legal options may be available to you.